Loved by 15K+ pet parents

 Free delivery on order over £40.00

 Crate training dogs can be a good training tool if used correctly and not abused.
-As a dog trainer if I go to a puppy consultation and mention a crate, some owners look horrified, some owners love crate training and swear by it, others simply cannot imagine putting their puppy in a crate.
+As a dog trainer, I've noticed that when I mention a crate during a puppy consultation, some owners look horrified, while others love crate training and swear by it, and still others cannot imagine putting their puppy in a crate.
 This is a very controversial topic.
 What do we do with a baby at night to keep them safe?
 We put them in a cot that looks remarkably like a crate.
-I brought my own dog, Charlie up in a crate when he was a puppy, but this is just my own personal choice.
-I also had a playpen around the crate, with the crate door left open and this worked very well for my dog Charlie because he got used to the crate with the playpen around it.
-Crate training a puppy, or a dog includes teaching them to associate their crate with safety and security.
+I brought my dog, Charlie, up in a crate when he was a puppy, but this was just my choice.
+I also had a playpen around the crate, with the crate door left open, and this worked very well for my dog Charlie because he got used to the crate with the playpen around it.
+Crate training a puppy, or a dog, includes teaching them to associate their crate with safety and security.
 The hope is that the crate becomes the place to go when your pup feels overwhelmed or sleepy.
-It is especially important puppies get undisturbed rest and sleep time because this is crucial for their wellbeing in their training.
-Regardless of everything you have read or heard, you really must consider the pros and cons of crate training and whether it is something that you believe is right for you and your puppy.
+Puppies need undisturbed rest and sleep time, as this is crucial for their well-being during training.
+Regardless of everything you have read or heard, you should consider the pros and cons of crate training and whether it is something that you believe is right for you and your puppy.

 Pros of crate training.

-One of the ways to effectively toilet train your puppy is to use a crate, puppies have weak bladders up till about 16 weeks old (3 months old).
-They must pee several times a day and they have to learn to do their business outside and not indoors.
-The crate is a terrific way forward for teaching them toilet training, when your puppy wakes up from sleeping you can take them outside for toilets.
-When your crate training your pup, have your puppy spend about 10- 30 minutes in the crate and try again immediately taking them outside for toilets, this helps to set your pup up for success.
-(If your pup is sleeping leave them until they wake up).
-Puppies or dogs will consider their crate as a den and will tend not to urinate or defecate in their crate, this does not mean you can leave your puppy or dog for hours on end in a crate.
+One effective way to toilet train your puppy is by using a crate, as puppies have weak bladders until about 16 weeks old (3 months old).
+They must pee several times a day, and they have to learn to do their business outside and not indoors.
+The crate is a terrific way forward for teaching them toilet training.
+When your puppy wakes up from sleeping, you can take them outside for a toilet.
+When crate training your pup, spend about 10-30 minutes in the crate, then try again immediately, taking them outside for a toilet break.
+This helps to set your pup up for success.
+(If your pup is sleeping, leave them until they wake up.)
+Puppies or dogs will consider their crate as a den and will tend not to urinate or defecate in their crate.
+This does not mean you can leave your puppy or dog for hours on end in a crate.
 Ensure your puppy or dog has multiple opportunities to go to the toilet, such as after playing, sleeping, and eating.
-Adult dogs should not be left any longer than four hours in a crate in the daytime, any longer than this is not looking after your dog’s wellbeing.
+Adult dogs should not be left any longer than four hours in a crate in the daytime; any longer than this is not looking after your dog’s well-being.

 Puppy space.

-Everyone in a family has his or her own personal space, and it is only fair your puppy has a space to be calm on their own, a crate can do just that.
-They will have a safe, quiet place to lie down and to relax away from the noise of a typical day.
+Everyone in a family has his or her own space, and it is only fair that your puppy has a space to be calm on their own.
+A crate can do just that.
+They will have a safe, quiet place to lie down and relax away from the noise of a typical day.

 Helps prevent destructive behaviour.

-Dogs and puppies often produce different strange and destructive behaviours such as inappropriate chewing (especially when puppies are teething) and this is a quite frequent problem with puppies.
+Dogs and puppies often exhibit unusual and destructive behaviours, such as inappropriate chewing (especially when puppies are teething), which is a common issue with puppies.
 The crate helps to keep them safe from danger if they cannot be supervised by you when you are busy.

 Separation anxiety.